aai-institute/pyDVL/README.md

 Please open new issues for bugs, feature requests and extensions.
 See more details about the structure and workflow in the [developer's readme](README-dev.md).

-# To do

-* fix all 'em broken things.
-* pytest plugin for algorithms with epsilon,delta guarantees: run n times, expect roughly n*delta failures at most.